artoruotsala/tradingview-alerts-futures-bot/README.md

-# Tradingview Alerts to Futures bot v.1.0
+# Tradingview Alerts to Futures bot v.1.0 (Binance | Bybit)

 ## Getting started

 An updated version of my previous Tradingview processor.
-This bot places orders from Tradingview signals (webhook) to Binance Futures USDT-M. The bot can easily be deployed to AWS Lightsail.
-This has only been tested with Binance Futures USDT-M but it might work with other exchanges as well.
+This bot places orders from Tradingview signals (webhook) to Binance or Bybit Futures.
+The bot can easily be deployed to AWS Lightsail.

+_Binance working 100%_

+_Bybit working about 50%_
+Symbols must be in a form of BTC/USDT:USDT to trade in perpetual futures Things not working yet:

+- setting stop loss
+- setting take profits

 The bot has a simple Telegram integration.
 Currently you can turn on / off trades with Telegram messages.